Revisiting Residue Codes for Modern Memories

-A good multiplier is the smallest integer number that satisfies the unique remainder property, as a smaller number corresponds to fewer redundancy bits.
-While prior works from the 1960s, hereafter referred to as AN codes~\footnote{An unfortunate consequence of having such a code name is that it is not easily searchable.
-We actually found this related work fortuitously after we had independently (re)invented this code.} were able to identify these remainders for single-bit errors, there were significant challenges in scaling to multi-bit errors.
+A good multiplier is the smallest integer number that satisfies the unique remainder property, as a smaller number requires fewer redundancy bits.

-The difficulty for scaling to multi-bit errors is that the required number of remainders grows exponentially with the number of errors, and multiplier values become too large for practical use.
-To overcome this problem, we invent a new optimization we call \textit{shuffling}.
-Shuffling changes bit positions of the multiplied data before the data is written to memory.
-The goal of shuffling is to take advantage of the error model such that errors that need not be handled end up having non-unique remainders.
-Because the remainders are directly related to the integer values of the errors, by changing the order of the bits, we can increase the chances of finding a multiplier.
+One challenge with adopting the above code to memory is that memory has to accommodate failure models where multiple bits can fail.
+In this case, the number of remainders grows exponentially with the number of errors, and the multiplier values become too large for practical use\cite{mandelbaum_arithmetic_1967, barrows1966new}.
+To overcome this problem, we invent a new optimization technique we call \emph {shuffling}.
+As the name suggests, shuffling changes the bit positions of the data before it is written to memory, which changes the distribution of values representing the errors and their remainders.
+With shuffling, we can evaluate the same multiplier multiple times, increasing the chance of finding a multiplier that gives unique remainders.